DigitalArtsWITS/2014IOT/README.md

 **Led by: Tegan Bristow & Anton Coetzee:**
 **Class Project Outcomes 25% of course total.**

-Implementation project for “The Internt of Things” that follows directly from Part1, 2 & 3.
+Implementation project for “The Internet of Things” that follows directly from Part 1, 2 & 3.
 This project will focus on implementation with a ‘client’ (ie. Wits Art Museum) and as a publically accessible and usable short project.

 ### Part 5: Collaborative Project | 6th October – 26th November
 **Led by: Tegan Bristow:**